-Our Online Parent Education speakers share knowledge on topics that are both interesting and informative for all parents.
+Our Parent Education speakers share knowledge on topics that are both interesting and informative for all parents.
 Our series is designed to benefit parents with children ranging from preschool through grade 12.

-Always free and open to the public, our Online Parent Education series is a live webinar format where participants can listen and ask questions of a diverse group of experts.
+Free and open to the public, our Parent Education series is a live webinar and in-person format where participants can listen and ask questions of a diverse group of experts.